hamletlg/chemrxiv_agentic_review/README.md

 # chemrxiv_agentic_review
 OVERVIEW
 --------------------------------------
 This project demonstrates a sophisticated, multi-step agentic system built with LangChain and LangGraph.
 The agentic system primary goal is to autonomously create a literature review report based on search results in ChemrXiv API endpoints, from the metadata of a scientific paper (in PDF format).
+Right now limited in scope to Chemistry and ChemrXiv, the  preprints platform in chemistry and related areas.

 The system is designed to be environment-agnostic, capable of running with a local Large Language Model (LLM) for development and testing, or seamlessly switching to a managed model endpoint on Azure AI Foundry for a scalable, cloud-native demonstration.